js-ojus/flow/README.md

 ### Mailboxes and Messages

-Every defined user has a mailbox of virtually no size limit.
+Every defined user has a `Mailbox` of virtually no size limit.
 Documents that transition into specific states trigger notifications for specific users.
 These notifications are delivered to the mailboxes of such users.

-The actual content of a notification constitutes a message.
+The actual content of a notification constitutes a `Message`.
 The most essential details include the document reference, the `Node` in the workflow at which the document is, and the time at which the message was sent.

 Upon getting notified, users open the corresponding documents, and take appropriate actions.